huckl3b3rry87/MPCDocs.jl/docs/src/mpc/index.md

 # General
+NOTE: the following documentation needs to be updated.

 The following link provides documentation all of the MPC specific functionality for NLOptControl.jl.

 The basic MPC problem is first defined using the  `defineMPC!()` function.